MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/8-exercise-connect-room-environment-monitor.md

 ## Step 13: View the device telemetry from Azure Cloud Shell

-1. You will need to know the name of the Azure IoT Hub you created.
+1. You will need to know the name of the Azure IoT hub you created.
 You can get the name from the Azure portal.
    ![Screenshot of Azure resources.](../media/azure-iot-resources.png)

 2. Open [Azure Cloud Shell](https://shell.azure.com/).